edn-format/edn/README.md

 ## Discard

-If the sequence `#_` is encountered outside of a string, the next element should be read and discarded.
+If the sequence `#_` is encountered outside of a string, symbol or keyword, the next element should be read and discarded.
 Note that the next element must still be a readable element.
 A reader should not call user-supplied tag handlers during the processing of the element to be discarded.

     [a b #_foo 42] => [a b 42]